ronnies007/Keras-AI-seq2seq-learns_Math/README.md

-- u need to define log- and checkpoint- path as well as log_file name at the top of the code.
+- u need to define log- and checkpoint- path as well as log_file name in the 'NN_config.py'.
+- since I dont like using the keras FLAG stuff, this is my way to get global variables like path etc. using the global character of the imported variables.
 - at the end of each epoch u will get validation examples. to see how good it got so far. also the model will be saved at this point(3x). as it will be at the end of training.
-- there is a NN_config.py which is just empty.
-Since I dont like using the keras FLAG stuff, this is my way to get global variables like path etc. using the global character of the imported variables.
 - during training there is a custom logfile written. it needs to be opened manually from another console. then its possible to watch the learning curves. (the matplotlib code is messy. sry, its old.
 I just quickly adapted it for this project. some functions like zooming in and staying there, are missing.)